Climbing To The Heavens Up Adams Peak (Sri Pada)

 Where To Stay

 If you are planning to climb Adams Peak, you will more than likely be staying in Dalhousie.
-There are a number of budget to mid-range guesthouses around the small town.
+There is a number of budget to mid-range guesthouses around the small town.
 Due to Sri Lanka’s tourism industry rising in popularity, there are new guesthouses being built around the town.
-If you are doing the climb out of pilgrimage season (starts Duruthu poya day in December or January until Vesak poya in May) like ourselves, it won’t be necessary to book in advance, meaning you will get a better price than online.
+If you are doing the climb out of pilgrimage season (starts Duruthu Poya Day in December or January until Vesak Poya in May) like ourselves, it won’t be necessary to book in advance, meaning you will get a better price than online.

 A couple of cheap-ish, recommended guest houses in Dalhousie are –